sophiagu/RLF/README.md

 If you have a saved model, you can comment out the training part and run the agent directly.

 #### Advice
 Due to limited computing power, the code is only using 100 trials to search for suitable hyperparameters, but this is already taking very long on a single machine.
-For better/optimal performance, I expect at least 1000 trials since DRL is mostly about tuning hyperparameters and therefore we should switch to cloud compute instances.
+For better/optimal performance, I expect at least 1000 trials since DRL is mostly about tuning hyperparameters.
+If possible we should switch to cloud compute instances.